SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 |-- tsconfig.json
 ```

 **NOTE**: If you are working with a new Teams tab project, the \node_modules folder and the package-lock.json file will not be present until you run `npm install` in the root of the project.
-The build\appPackage folder will not be present until after the first time you debug the project.
+The build folder will not be present until after the first time you debug the project.

 1. Create a folder under the root named "tab" (or "bot").